Emergency Residential Shelter Program

 Family Enjoyment Program

-This program allows us to offer parents and children opportunities to create new, positive family memories free from violence while helping strengthen healthy relationships.
-Some of our favourite family events have included movie nights, family baking nights, birthday celebrations, and ice-cream feasts!
+Family Enjoyment allows True North to offer parents and children opportunities to create new, positive family memories free from violence while helping strengthen healthy relationships.

 Early Intervention Program

-The Family Residential Early Invention Worker provides families with:
+Residential Early Invention Workers provide families with:

 -